 - Connect the Android device to your development machine with a USB cable.
 A dialog should appear on the device, asking to allow USB debugging.

-- On your computer, in the Android Studio toolbar, click the Run button .
+2. Select the Always allow option to remember this computer.
+Tap OK.
+3. On your computer, in the Android Studio toolbar, click the Run button .

 The Select Deployment Target dialog opens with the list of available emulators and connected devices.
 You should see your physical device along with any emulators.

 - Select your device, and click OK.

 Android Studio installs the app on your device and runs it.

 If Android Studio does not recognize your device, try the following: